Tubbz-alt/SuperHuman_version_0.1/README.md

 - If you received one impact by laser it will count as -1 point
 - If you received one impact by super weapon it will count as -5 points
 - Each shoot of laser and IR count has 1
-- When the life counter is 0 **_Game Over_**.
+- When the when the life counter reaches 0 **_Game Over_**.
-- When the shoot counter is 30 **_Game Over_**.
+- When the shoot counter reach 30 shoots **_Game Over_**.
 - The team with more hits against the other team is the winner

 ### Time

 ***The game will be of 10 minutes peer round***

-> If the time is over and the teams have active players the winner team will be the one with more more hits against the other team
+> If the time is over and the teams have active players, the winner team will be the one with more more hits against the other team

 ### Weapons Impacts